-(5) Orchestrating the convergence of capabilities from all of the domains to achieve physical, cognitive, temporal, and virtual windows of superiority in decisive spaces.

-e.
-Monitoring and assessing operations and effects in all of the domains and warfighting functions, and their impact on future operations.
+(5) Orchestrating the convergence of capabilities from all of the domains to achieve physical, cognitive, temporal, and virtual windows of opportunity in decisive spaces.252 e.
+Monitoring and assessing operations and effects in all of the domains and warfighting functions, and determining their potential impact on future operations.

-- (1) Conducting running estimates and after action reviews. - (2) Tracking the battle and conducting battle damage assessments. - (3) Conducting protection assessments. - (4) Making anticipatory and proactive recommendations to the commander.
+(1) Conducting running estimates and after action reviews.

+(2) Tracking the battle and conducting battle damage assessments.253

+- (3) Conducting protection assessments. - (4) Making anticipatory and proactive recommendations to the commander.